 Our Mission and Strategy

 Arizona’s approach is slightly different from other states.
-An effort has been made to set up a Private-Public partnership to provide funding for treatment of veterans at two privately owned and operated, six-person HBOT chamber locations, one in Tucson (NorthStar Hyperbaric) and another in Cave Creek (HBOT of Arizona).
+It is based on a Private-Public partnership to provide funding for treatment of veterans at two privately owned and operated, six-person HBOT chamber locations, in Tucson (NorthStar HBOT) and in Phoenix (HBOT of Arizona).
 These two facilities have treated an estimated 150 veterans in the past 24 years, and have the capacity to treat 300 veterans annually.
 Other providers will be added as the need for treatment grows.